tjohander-splunk/oracle-web-logic-prom-export/REAME.md

 * On the right-hand content pane, mark the radio button next to the EAR just deployed.
 * Click Start to view the dropdown list and select Servicing all requests.
 * In the content pane of the new page, click Yes.

+This should be all you need to get the infrastucture up and running

+## Demo the Solution